elgarteo/legcoplus/README.md

 # legcoplus: Improving Hong Kong Legislative Council Data
-An R package to clean data retrieved from the Hong Kong Legislative Council (LegCo) APIs.
+An R package to facilitate the use of the Hong Kong Legislative Council's data.

 Under active development.